Artifacts or Abduction: How Do LLMs Answer Multiple-Choice Questions Without the Question?: Hypothesis 3: Question Inference

 \subsection{Prompt Design}

 We implement AQI via the two-step process of: 1) generating a question $q_{gen}$ using the choices $\mathcal{C}$; and 2) asking the LLM to pick the correct answer $a$ to its own question $q_{gen}$.
 Step 1 uses the prompt: \begin{prompt}[title={Prompt \thetcbcounter: Question Generation Prompt}, label=prompt:infer_question_step1] \choices \texttt{Question:} $q_{gen}$$\backslash$\texttt{n Answer:} $a$ \end{prompt} We extract $q_{gen}$ from Prompt~\ref{prompt:infer_question_step1}\footnote{The LLM also outputs ``$\texttt{Answer:} \; a$'' after $q_{gen}$.
-We first wanted AQI to be 1 step where $q_{gen}$ acts as a chain-of-thought, but this 1-step process is less effective (see Appendix~\ref{appendix:question_inference_onestep})} to perform step two of AQI, where the LLM answers $q_{gen}$: \begin{prompt}[title={Prompt \thetcbcounter: Self-Ask Prompt}, label=prompt:infer_question_step2] \texttt{Question:} $q_{gen}$ \\ \choices \texttt{Answer:} $a$ \end{prompt} In Prompt~\ref{prompt:infer_question_step2}, the LLM may ignore $q_{gen}$, treating it like the choices-only prompt (Prompt~\ref{prompt:choices_only_prompt}).
+We initially wanted AQI to be 1 step where $q_{gen}$ acts as a chain-of-thought (i.e. merge steps one and two of AQI), but this 1-step process is less effective (see Appendix~\ref{appendix:question_inference_onestep}).} to perform step two of AQI, where the LLM answers $q_{gen}$: \begin{prompt}[title={Prompt \thetcbcounter: Self-Ask Prompt}, label=prompt:infer_question_step2] \texttt{Question:} $q_{gen}$ \\ \choices \texttt{Answer:} $a$ \end{prompt} In Prompt~\ref{prompt:infer_question_step2}, the LLM may ignore $q_{gen}$, treating it like the choices-only prompt (Prompt~\ref{prompt:choices_only_prompt}).
 To test this, we design a baseline where the LLM must answer $q_{rand}$, a randomly sampled question from the test set unrelated to the current choices $\mathcal{C}$:

 \begin{prompt}[title={Prompt \thetcbcounter: Random Question Prompt}, label=prompt:random_question] \texttt{Question:} $q_{rand}$ \\ \choices \texttt{Answer:} $a$ \end{prompt} If the self-ask prompt outperforms the random question prompt, the generated question $q_{gen}$ provides more useful information than a random question $q_{rand}$, suggesting that the LLM is using $q_{gen}$.